nafnafnaf/devContainers/README.md

 # devContainers
-json files for devContainers initialization on different OS
+All json files for devContainers initialization on different OS